xanwal/azure-docs/articles/machine-learning/how-to-deploy-managed-online-endpoints.md

 > [!TIP]
 > With the `update` command, you can use the [`--set` parameter in the Azure CLI](/cli/azure/use-cli-effectively#generic-update-arguments) to override attributes in your YAML *or* to set specific attributes without passing the YAML file.
 Using `--set` for single attributes is especially valuable in development and test scenarios.
 For example, to scale up the `instance_count` value for the first deployment, you could use the `--set instance_count=2` flag.
 However, because the YAML isn't updated, this technique doesn't facilitate [GitOps](https://www.atlassian.com/git/tutorials/gitops).
 > [!Note]
-> The above is an example of inplace rolling update: i.e. the same deployment is updated with the new configuration, with 20% nodes at a time.
+> The above is an example of in-place rolling update: i.e. the same deployment is updated with the new configuration, with 20% nodes at a time.
 If the deployment has 10 nodes, 2 nodes at a time will be updated.
 For production usage, you might want to consider [blue-green deployment](how-to-safely-rollout-managed-endpoints.md), which offers a safer alternative.

 # [Python SDK v2](#tab/python)